Getting a national security clearance

 Can the NZSIS check enough of your background?

 The NZSIS must be able to check the details you give about your background.
-In most cases, backgrounds must be checkable for the required period or back to the age of 18.
+In most cases, backgrounds must be checkable for the required period.

 |Clearance level||Background checking|